groq/groq-api-cookbook/e2b-code-interpreting/code-interpreter-js/README.md

 In the `index.ts` file, uncomment the model of your choice.

-See the complete list of Groq models [here](https://console.groq.com/docs/models).
+See the complete list of models powered by Groq [here](https://console.groq.com/docs/models).

 ## 4. Run the program